 Another solid model is the 1byOne amplified digital TV antenna.
 It’s priced at $25.99, and it’s been among the top 10 best-sellers in the category for months at Amazon.
 It has a range up to 80 miles, comes with a 10-foot coaxial cord, and boasts over 6,000 customer reviews at Amazon (and roughly 75% of them are four-star or five-star).

 The range for the Mohu antenna is only 25 miles, and AmazonBasics’ range is 35 miles, so these products may only be a good idea if you live in a major metropolitan area in close proximity to lots of broadcast TV stations.
 If you’re looking for even more good HDTV antenna options with low prices, consider the HDTV Antenna with Amplifier Signal Booster by Granny’s Home, the 2020 Amplified Digital TV Antenna by XFTREE, or the All-New 2020 Indoor HDTV Digital Antenna by DrillTop.
-Each of these TV antenna models costs around $25 and ranks among Amazon’s top 10 best-sellers, with ratings of 4 stars or higher.
+Each of these TV antenna models costs around $25 to $30 and ranks among Amazon’s top 10 best-sellers, with ratings of 4 stars or higher.

 If you don’t have a TV, or would rather watch NFL games online for whatever reason, check out Locast.org.
 It’s a free service that lets you stream local broadcast network channels — including affiliates of NBC, CBS, and Fox, which are showing NFL games all season long — with no upfront cost or monthly fees.